Young-Chin/Young-Chin.github.io/_pages/about.md

   - /about.html
 ---

- I am a second-year M.Sc student at Macau University of Science and Technology ([MUST](https://www.must.edu.mo)), SCSE, majoring in Applied Mathematics and Data Science. <br>
+ I am a second-year M.Sc student at Macau University of Science and Technology ([MUST](https://www.must.edu.mo)), SCSE, majoring in Applied Mathematics and Data Science.
 I obtained my bachelor's degree in Data Science and Big Data Technology from [Foshan University](https://www.fosu.edu.cn).
 Currently, I am working on the research topic of **AIGC Detection** and the applied topics of **AIGC(vision generation)**, including realistic human face fusion, controllnable video animation, and its resource and speed optimization.

  **I am also looking for an interesting and challenging position both in the company and college in 2024 fall.**